owickstrom/clojurescript-koans/README.md

 # ClojureScript Koans

-This is a port of (Clojure Koans)[https://github.com/functional-koans/clojure-koans] for ClojureScript.
+This is a port of [Clojure Koans](https://github.com/functional-koans/clojure-koans) for ClojureScript.

 ## Running the Koans

     # Compile the Clojure and ClojureScript sources
     lein compile

-Open `index.html` in a browser and check the console for which koans are done.
+Open `index.html` in a browser to see which koans are done.

-    # Watch the ClojureScript sources for changes and build
+    # Watch the ClojureScript sources for changes and compile automatically
     lein cljsbuild auto

-Now just do the koans and refresh your browser.
+Now start doing the koans and refresh your browser as you go.